go-to-k/image-scanner-with-trivy/README.md

 - Notes

-If you use ImageScannerWithTrivy construct for multiple times in the same stack, you cannot set the different values for `defaultLogGroupRemovalPolicy` and `defaultLogGroupRetentionDays` for each construct.
+If you use ImageScannerWithTrivy construct multiple times in the same stack, you cannot set the different values for `defaultLogGroupRemovalPolicy` and `defaultLogGroupRetentionDays` for each construct.
-If you set the different values for each construct, the first one will be applied to all ImageScannerWithTrivy constructs.
+If you set the different values for each construct, the first one will be applied to all ImageScannerWithTrivy constructs in the same stack.

 ```ts
 import { ImageScannerWithTrivy, ScanLogsOutput } from 'image-scanner-with-trivy';